undomained/teds/doc/contributing.rst

 What is ``input``?
 A string, a dictionary, or something else?
 And what is ``albedo``, an Xarray object perhaps?
 Without looking at other parts of the code, there is no way to be sure.
 Sometimes you need to traverse several layers of abstraction to find out the object types.
 The dynamic nature of Python allows us to develop code fast but it also poses a challenge in keeping the codebase robust and maintainable.

 This is where type hinting comes in.
 Python will always remain a dynamically typed language, meaning the interpreter will not check the type of function arguments or return values.
-However, by using a special syntax to specify the types of variables, tools such as ``mypy`` can check and flag if a variable type in some context is different from its expected type.
+However, by using a special syntax to specify the types of variables, tools such as :command:`mypy` can check and flag if a variable type in some context is different from its expected type.
 In other words, it ensures that the code does what you said it would do in terms of the function signature.
 A complete description of type hints is given by PEP 484: https://peps.python.org/pep-0484/.

 The syntax of type hints is simple: